uber/Cadence-Docs/src/blog/_posts/2023-07-05-implement-cadence-worker-from-scratch.md

 To finish this tutorial, there are two prerequisites you need to finish first
 1. Register a Cadence domain for your worker.
 For this tutorial, I've already registered a domain named `test-domain`
 2. Start the Cadence backend server in background.
-You may find the instruction [here](../../docs/01-get-started/01-server-installation.md)

 To get started, let's simply use the native HTTP package built in Go to start a process listening to port 3000.
 You may customize the port for your worker, but the port you choose should not conflict with existing port for your Cadence backend.